CrunchyData/postgres-operator/docs/content/tutorial/resize-cluster.md

       storage: 10Gi
 ```

-and added the following to `spec.archive.pgbackrest.repos.volume`:
+and added the following to `spec.backups.pgbackrest.repos.volume`:

 ```
 volumeClaimSpec: